OlgaM26/OlgaM26/README.md

 ## ⚡ Summary

-QA Engineer with a structured approach to testing and strong attention to detail.
-Focused on product quality, system understanding and continuous professional growth.
+QA Engineer with strong foundation in manual and API testing, focused on product quality, structured testing approach and continuous professional growth toward Middle level.